 The Data Manager screen consists of two panels: the Source Data and the Data Model.
 At the top of the screen is a menu that states the geography that you are managing data for.
-If there are multiple feature layers in the web map, and you have selected more than one of these to be a Data Layer using the Layer Manager, you will be able to manage the data for the different geographies using the menu at the top of the screen.
+If there are multiple feature layers in the web map, and you have selected more than one of these to be a data layer using the Layer Manager, you will be able to switch between different geographies using the menu at the top of the screen.

 The Source Data panel uses a folder system to list all the data that are available for use in your dashboard for the selected geography.
 There are different sources for the data:

 - Feature Layer

 Data contained in the feature layer will be listed first in the Source Data panel.
 All feature layers contain a list of table attributes which may be used as indicators in the dashboard.

 - CSV Files

 Data can be added from an ArcGIS table with data organised in rows and columns.